symfony/symfony-docs/security/access_token.rst

             }

             // and return a UserBadge object containing the user identifier from the found token
+            // (this is the same identifier used in Security configuration; it can be an email,
-            // the user identifier being an email, a username and not necessarily an Id return new UserBadge($accessToken->getUserId());
+            // a UUUID, a username, a database ID, etc.) return new UserBadge($accessToken->getUserId());
         }
     }